DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## Knockback (NECESSARY)
 Right now, the player is constantly backpedaling because they don't have a way to generate space between themselves and enemies.
 Adding knockback will help with this.
+- [ ] Combine flinch and knockback into one system
+	- [ ] Knockback duration is based on the length of the flinch animation
+	- [ ] Create a UObject class to pass flinch data around
+	- [ ] Face the direction of the knockback
 - [ ] Prevent movement input while being knocked back
 - [ ] Spells apply knockback based on how far they have traveled (tie to the damage falloff curve)